nehaljwani/team.exiv2.org/book/IMaEA.md

 .../book/build $
 ```

-The Agfa MakerNote contains an IFD which is preceded by **ABC_II#E** where #E is number of entreis in the IFD.
+The Agfa MakerNote contains an IFD which is preceded by **ABC_II#E** where #E is number of entries in the IFD.
 This is discussed in [3 MakerNotes](#3)

 #### ICC Profile data > 64k in JPEG

-This is documented by ICC and implemented in Exiv2 for both reading and writing.  tvisitor.cpp does not support ICC Profiles in any special way.
+This is documented by ICC and implemented in Exiv2 for both reading and writing.  tvisitor.cpp does not support ICC Profiles.

 #### XMP data > 64k in JPEG

-This is documented by Adobe in the XMP Specification 2016+ and implemented in Exiv2 in the API _**JpegBase::printStructure::(kpsXMP)**_.
-It is not implemented in _**JpegBase::readMetadata()**_.
+This is documented by Adobe in the XMP Specification 2016+ and implemented in Exiv2 in the API **JpegBase::printStructure::(kpsXMP)**.
+It is not implemented in **JpegBase::readMetadata()**.

 ![XmpPart3-2016-page13.png](XmpPart3-2016-page13.png)

 ### Other Unusual Adobe JPEG Features

-Adobe have implemented transparency in JPEG by storing a PostScript clippath in the APP13 Photoshop 3.0_8BIM segment.
+Adobe have implemented transparency in JPEG by storing a PostScript clippath in the APP13 Photoshop 3.0 segment.
 Exiv2 has no code to deal with this.
 There is an Exif tag ClipPath which Exiv2 does support.
 I have encountered PhotoShop APP13 transparency.
 I've never encountered Exif.Image.ClipPath.

 [TOC](#TOC)
 <div id="PNG">